eshe-huli/spreadsheet/specs/spec.rst

 Finally, **don't worry about**:

-- security
 - small-scale code polish (e.g. extensive docstrings or comments, maximally readable variable names).
 We evaluated that in the last round and your interviewer will learn the codebase by pairing with you :)
-- optimizing your code, unless it takes you over 1 second to execute a simple command
 - actually writing unit tests (again, do worry about making it testable though!)
+- trivial bugs/regressions (in the real world, you'd have automated tests to prevent these)
+- actually optimizing your code, unless it takes you over 1 second to execute a simple command
+- security

 Spec
 ====